Latest News

 Health grounds are another popular reason.
 According to the Vegan Society, studies have linked veganism to lower body mass index and lower rates of obesity.
 This, in turn, is linked to lower blood pressure and cholesterol, lower rates of heart disease, Type 2 diabetes, and some forms of cancer.
 Indeed, 70% of vegans claim their health has improved as a result of the change in diet.

 Dining options for vegans when they’re out and about are getting better all the time.
 Back in 2017 the Vegan Society launched the Vegan on the Go campaign that has seen the availability, quality and selection of vegan food go from strength to strength.
-Wondering whether to get into vegan-friendly mobile catering?
-Well, here are five compelling reasons to get started today!

-The numbers of people becoming vegan or adding plant-based products to their lives are growing.
+1. Veganism is more popular than ever before: The numbers of people becoming vegan or adding plant-based products to their lives are growing.
 In their recent Future of Food report, supermarket giant Sainsbury’s calculated that, by 2025, there would be a 400% rise in the number of people forgoing meat.

-Scientists at the University of Oxford believe eating a vegan diet could be the ‘single biggest way’ to reduce your environmental impact on earth.
+2. Veganism is better for the environment: Scientists at the University of Oxford believe eating a vegan diet could be the ‘single biggest way’ to reduce your environmental impact on earth.
 By cutting meat and dairy products from their diet, someone could reduce their carbon footprint from food by up to 73%.

-Food truck customers love to try something a bit different.
+3. Vegan food provides your customers with more choice: Food truck customers love to try something a bit different.
 By providing vegan options that are inventive and packed full of flavour, you won’t be putting anyone off.

-Whatever type of food or cuisine you specialise in, adding a vegan twist to the menu will reinvigorate your business offering.
+4. Vegan food could give you a creative edge over the competition: Whatever type of food or cuisine you specialise in, adding a vegan twist to the menu will reinvigorate your business offering.

-By steering clear of potentially high-risk foods such as raw meats, fish, dairy and poultry, you’ll be able to cut back on some food-borne risks to customers.
+5. Vegan food can reduce risk in your catering set up: By steering clear of potentially high-risk foods such as raw meats, fish, dairy and poultry, you’ll be able to cut back on some food-borne risks to customers.
 That said, vegan foods can contain ingredients that some people are allergic to including nuts, soy and wheat.
 Food safety and hygiene is your number one priority no matter what food you serve.

 If you want to be in with a chance staying ahead of such changes, it’s vital to have the right catering trailer insurance in place.
 Give the helpful team at Mobilers a call today and get a quote today.